phamquan89888/Jenkins-CICD/README.md

 -   **Maintainability**: The codebase should be clean, well-commented, and organized, making it easy for others to understand and modify.
 This includes using clear naming conventions, logical structuring, and providing comprehensive documentation.

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The LINAGORA Team